GindaChen/cs739-F18/paper-note/week5/CS739-Week5-2-leases.md

 # Summary

+Cache cause inconsistency.

-Cache cause inconsistence.
-Lease can introduce efficient consistence to cache data.
+Lease introduce an efficient way to cache data and maintain consistency between caches and the file.

 Short leases limit the impact of non-Byzantine failure, and increase the performance especially on large scale & high processor performance system.

+[TOC]

 # Questions